-Between the Lines: Peace and the Writing Experience - Please check back for the 2020 announcement of the program
+Between the Lines: Peace and the Writing Experience - Applications closed!

 Between the Lines is a two-week writing workshop residency program at the University of Iowa with two additional days of programs in Chicago.
 Young writers who are interested in sharpening their writing skills, deepening their understanding of American culture and sharing their experience with young American writers, will be immersed in the creative writing culture of the U.S.